 Q. What is Legal Metrology?

-Legal Metrology is measurements controlled by law concerned with the accuracy of measurements where they have influence on the transparency of economic transactions, health and safety.
+Legal Metrology is measurements controlled by law concerned with the accuracy of measurements where they have an influence on the transparency of economic transactions, health, and safety.

 Q. What does Legal Metrology do?